gtesei/SelfDrivingCars/P3-CarND-Behavioral-Cloning/writeup_report.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of brakeless driving, driving using brake and driving counter-clockwise to reduce left turn bias.
+I used a combination of driving on track using center and driving counter-clockwise to reduce left turn bias.

 For details about how I created the training data, see the next section.